LuisThiamNye/humbleui-explorations/README.md

 Contents:

+- Dependency graph viewer
+- Error boundaries that show an image of the canvas before the error.
+- Stacktrace viewer where you can expand the frames to see the source of the relevant var and the line of the call site
 - Basic text input
-- Dependency graph viewer
-- Basic file browser with delete function
 - Basic vim-like editor -- to be done better
 - Clojure var browser
-- Stacktrace viewer where you can expand the frames to see the source of the relevant var and the line of the call site
+- Basic file browser with delete function